 - 1 cup orzo

-- 2 cups chicken (or vegetable) broth or stock
+- 2 cups chicken stock/broth or vegetable broth

-- In a large skillet with a lid (or a dutch oven or large pot), melt the butter over high heat.
+- In a large skillet with a lid (or a dutch oven or large pot), melt the butter (4 tablespoons) over high heat.
 Whisk constantly until it turns foamy and a deep brown color.

-- Immediately add the onions and thyme.
+- Immediately add the diced onions and fresh thyme (1 tablespoon) and turn the heat down to medium.
 Be prepared for it to splatter a little bit!
 Stir and sauté for a minute until onions soften a bit.

 - Add the mushrooms and 1/2 teaspoon kosher salt.
 Stir to coat the mushrooms, then sauté for about 5 minutes, stirring only occasionally.
-This will allow the moisture from the mushrooms to be drawn out and evaporate effectively.
+This will allow the moisture from the mushrooms to be drawn out and evaporate- if you stir it too much, this will take longer.
 The mushrooms are done when there is almost no moisture left if you stir it and they are a deep brown color.

-- Add the orzo and stir to coat each piece in butter.
+- Add the orzo (1 cup) and stir to coat each piece in butter.

 - This recipe is best served immediately, since the orzo tends to get a little mushy and dry when refrigerated and reheated.
 But you can reheat leftovers in the microwave if you have any, adding a little more butter or a drizzle of olive oil if it seems too dry.